TOP

 • Organizational Chart of Safety Committee

-1. The Company-level Safety Committee convenes a meeting every six months.
+Note: The Company-level Safety Committee convenes a meeting every six months.
 The Occupational Safety and Health Committee, as well as the Operational Safety Committee and the Information Safety Management Committee at cross-division-level convene a meeting every quarter.
-The Operation Division Committee, the Maintenance Management Division Safety Committee at division-level, and the Hazard Review Group (HRG) convene a meeting every month.
-The "Safety Regulation Review Committee" and the "Technical Reporting-cum-Incident and Accident Improvement Committee" decide whether to convene meetings depending on the occurrence of the incident, with no fixed frequency of such meetings.
+The Operation Division Committee, the Maintenance Management Division Safety Committee, the System R&D Safety Committee, and the Hazard Review Group(HRG) at division-level convene a meeting every month.
+The "Operational Safety Committee" and the "Technical Reporting-cum-Incident and Accident Improvement Committee" decide whether to convene meetings depending on the occurrence of the incident, with no fixed frequency of such meetings.

 The THSRC has established a safety management system (SMS) for many years, formulating the "Operation Safety Plan" as the highest level of safety management guidelines.
-The plan encompasses 12 safety management elements, and through the P-DC-A (Plan-Do-Check-Act) process and principle, continue to control, supervise, improve the safety performance of the railway transportation system.
+The plan encompasses 12 safety management elements, and through the P-D-C-A (Plan-Do-Check-Act) principle, continue to control, supervise, improve the safety performance of the railway transportation system.
 This approach effectively achieves the goal of prioritizing safety.
 In response to the amendments to the Railway Train-Control Rules in 2022, which require railway organizations to implement safety management systems, THSRC also cooperates with the regulator to promote safety management mechanisms.
-The company has drawn on the experiences of international transportation and standardization organizations (such as the European Union Agency for Railways, the International Civil Aviation Organization, and the International Organization for Standardization) and references the results of previous safety management system reviews conducted by THSR (including incident/accident investigations, operational safety audits, and major internal and external issues).
+The Company has drawn on the experiences of international transportation and standardization organizations (such as the European Union Agency for Railways, the International Civil Aviation Organization, and the International Organization for Standardization) and references the results of previous safety management system reviews conducted by THSR (including incident/accident investigations, operational safety audits, and major internal and external issues).
 Based on these inputs, significant modifications have been made to the Operational Safety Plan, taking effect on January 1st, 2023.

 • Safety Culture Promotion and Communication

-In order to strengthen the protection concept of THSRC colleagues and partners on THSRC as a key infrastructure, we held four "Railway Industry Security Work Symposiums" in 2022, including "Suspicious Object Handling and Response Practice", "Security Incident Handling and Response Practice", "New Types of Crime Patterns and Preventive Measures (Take Railway industry as an example)", "Critical Infrastructure Protection Exercise Education and Training" and other lectures to promote exchanges and communication among colleagues in various units and jointly shape safety awareness.
-A total of 150 students participated in the seminar, including front-line maintenance supervisors and controllers.
-We look forward to effectively improving THSRC overall protection preparedness and emergency response capabilities through expert sharing and cross-unit discussions, and continuously improving the quality of security in the face of future new types of threats and challenges.
+In order to strengthen the safety awareness and culture of THSRC colleagues and partners on the protection of THSRC as a key infrastructure, we held 3 "Railway Industry Security Work Symposiums" in 2024, including "Identification of Hazardous Materials," "Security Response Training" and "Critical Infrastructure Seminars" to promote cross-functional communication among colleagues in various units and jointly shape safety awareness.
+A total of 104 trainees participated, including front-line maintenance executives and supervisors.
+We look forward to effectively improving THSRC overall protection preparedness and emergency response capabilities through expert sharing and cross-unit discussions, and continuously improving the quality of security in the face of various types of threats and challenges.

-• Safety and Quality Services
+• Safety and Quality Service

 THSRC regularly reviews the effectiveness of quality management through a rigorous quality management system, various quantitative quality performance indicators, and quality improvement proposals, and promotes quality policies from top to bottom, so that the spirit of quality becomes the High-speed rail culture, to protect each passenger who trusts THSRC.